You are here:Home»“My Husband Forgot Our Anniversary”

 HUSBANDS OFTEN DON’T THINK ABOUT DATES NEARLY AS MUCH AS WOMEN DO

 He felt completely sabotaged and ambushed.
 He felt humiliated and disrespected.
+He would have celebrated his wife’s birthday if he had remembered.
+He felt awful!
 Let’s not try to test our husbands about dates.
-We are assuming the worst and that is really hurtful to our men when we make big assumptions that something means they don’t love us – when that is not at all what they meant.
+We are assuming the worst and that is really hurtful to our men when we make big assumptions that something means they don’t love us – when that may not be at all what they meant.